In the case of a positive assessment of the certification process, three levels of certification are applied depending on the results:

 Stage IV

-In the case of a positive assessment, issuance of the certificate.
+In case of a positive assessment, issuance of the certificate.

 Stage V